mebobby2/elixir-todo/README.md

 ### Indepedent operations

 The moral of the story is to try and run independent operations in separate pro- cesses.
 This will ensure that available CPUs are used as much as possible and promote scalability of your system.

+### Compiling

+Once you compile your project, compiled binaries reside in the _build/ProjectEnv folder, where ProjectEnv is the mix project environment that was in effect during compilation.
+(MIX_ENV=prod mix compile)

 ## Upto